renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 ```

 ## Sample Build Configurations
-Two sets of configuration templates are included in the *templates* directory.
+Three sets of configuration templates are included in the *templates* directory.
 These allow different frameworks that use compatible dependencies to be easily
 built together.